ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 19-6.
 TASK (RT6)

 You can execute the search task or the load task.
 Turn anti-clockwise, you can filter the sound programs by the search text.
 Turn once, you will see 'Search?'.
-Turn more, PiFMS executes the filter process, then shows you 'SEARCH'.
+Turn more, PiFM+S executes the filter process, then shows you 'SEARCH'.
 Turn clockwise, you can load a program selected in the SOND.
 Turn once, you will see 'Load?'.
-Turn more, PiFMS load the program selected, then shows you 'LOAD'.
+Turn more, PiFM+S load the program selected, then shows you 'LOAD'.

 ## 20. SAMPLING
-PiFMS has a mic to sample sounds.
+PiFM+S has a mic to sample sounds.
 You can make your original wave shape data with the mic.
 This is a toy-sampler in an experimental level.
 You CAN NOT get whole wave shape data recorded.
-PiFMS Toy-Sampler extracts a very short span of the recorded wave shape and makes wave shape data for the PiFMS operators.
+PiFM+S Toy-Sampler extracts a very short span of the recorded wave shape and makes wave shape data for the PiFM+S operators.

 ### 20-1.
 OLED Display
 ![SOUND MAIN](https://github.com/ohira-s/PicoFM_Synth/blob/main/Doc/images/13_sampling.jpg)